Weight Loss Resources

 Penny Beck, superintendent pharmacist at Tesco says, “Knowing more about blood pressure is vitally important for all of us.
 High blood pressure rarely has any symptoms and the higher your blood pressure, the greater your risk of having a heart attack or stroke.”

 All Tesco pharmacists have been trained to undertake the test and can provide on-the-spot help and advice following the result.
 If you want a free check, simply ask at the pharmacy counter – you may need to make an appointment but more often than not, you’ll be able to have it done there and then.
-For details of your nearest Tesco pharmacy call 0800 505 5551.
+See the Tesco blog for more information.

 WLR says: